petroolg/risk-aware-rl/README.md

 - Policy Gradient with variance constraint [3]

 # Get started
 The code is compatible with python 3.6.
-Install the requirements with
+Install the requirements:

 `pip install -r requirements.txt`